Shuvomoy/blog/_posts/2020-04-13-Knuth-on-work-habits-and-problem-solving-and-happiness.md

 I know that every large project has some things that are much less fun than others; so I can get through the tedium, the sweeping or whatever else needs to be done.
 I just do it and get it over with, instead of wasting time figuring out how not to do it.
 I learned that from my parents.
 My mother is amazing to watch because she doesn't do anything efficiently, really: She puts about three times as much energy as necessary into everything she does.
 But she never spends any time wondering what to do next or how to optimize anything; she just keeps working.
 Her strategy, slightly simplified, is, "See something that needs to be done and do it."
 All day long.
 And at the end of the day, she's accomplished a huge amount.

 Putting this another way, I think that the limiting thing — the thing that determines a person's success in life — is not so much what they do best, but what they do worst.
 I mean, if you rate every aspect of what someone does, considering everything that goes into a task, a high minimum is much more important than a high maximum.
 The TeX project was successful in large part because I quietly did things like mop the floor.
 The secret of any success that I've had, similarly, is that in all the projects I've worked on, the weakest link in my chain of abilities was still reasonably strong."

+> A person’s success in life is determined by having a high minimum, not a high maximum.
+If you can do something really well but there are other things at which you’re failing, the latter will hold you back.
+But if almost everything you do is up there, then you’ve got a good life.
+And so I try to learn how to get through things that others find unpleasant.

+**A guiding heuristic.** "Don’t just do trendy stuff.
+If something is really popular, I tend to think: back off.
+I tell myself and my students to go with your own aesthetics, what you think is important.
+Don’t do what you think other people think you want to do, but what you really want to do yourself.
+That’s been a guiding heuristic for me all the way through."

+**Source of humility.** "I wrote a couple of books, including [*Things a Computer Scientist Rarely Talks About*](https://www-cs-faculty.stanford.edu/~knuth/things.html), that are about theology — things you can’t prove — rather than mathematics or computer science.
+My life would not be complete if it was all about cut and dried things.
+The mystical things I don’t understand give me humility.
+There are things beyond my understanding.

+In mathematics, I know when a theorem is correct.
+I like that.
+But I wouldn’t have much of a life if everything were doable.
+This knowledge doesn’t tear me apart.
+Rather, it ensures I don’t get stuck in a rut."